LucasAzvd/LucasAzvd/README-en-US.md

 ### Abstract

-- 👨‍💻 Machine Learning Engineer at Kunumi
+- 👨‍💻 Data Scientist at Stealth Startup
 - 👨‍🎓 Student of System Engineer at UFMG